VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Evaluation

 \subsection{Latency Analysis}

-In the experiments, we used a Dell Inspiron 5577 laptop with an Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz chip and 16.0 GB RAM running Windows 10 Home.
-The version of the Google Chrome browser we used was 90.0.4430.72 (Official Build) (64-bit).
-We separated latency experiments into three parts: \sys \wrapper flow, session history update, and \vcr flow.
-The results represent (unless otherwise stated) an average of 10 runs, with storage left as is between runs.
-For these experiments, all data is stored in local storage and the measurements may change depending on the underlying storage technology (e.g., storage on memory, hard-drives, or cloud-hosted databases).

-Note that most of these latencies will not be visible to the user because they happen asynchronously e.g., after a webpage has been loaded.
-We include these to provide an indication of the computational cost of \sys{}.
-The only user-visible latency is the \vcr flow, which is expected to be an infrequent operation.
+Most operations in \sys result in no user-perceptible latency because they occur asynchronously with normal web browsing.
+Nevertheless, we discuss them to quantify computational costs of \sys{}.
+The only user-perceivable latency occurs when a \vcr{} is issued, which is expected to be an infrequent operation.
+For these experiments, we used as the client device an Intel NUC with an Intel Core i5-7260U 2.20GHz quad-core CPU with 32.0 GB of RAM running Ubuntu 18.04 LTS, with Chrome version 97.0.4692.71 64-bit official build.
+Unless otherwise stated, all results are averages over 10 runs, with storage left unchanged between runs.
+All data was in local storage and results may vary depending on the underlying storage technology, e.g., memory vs.\ hard-drives vs.\ cloud-hosted databases.